acarril/acarril.github.io/_posts/2016-04-20-run-dofile-section.md

 2. Correct small portion of code
-3. **Select section of code in large do-file and run it** (rinse and repeat)
+3. **Select section of code in large do-file and run it**

+(rinse and repeat)

+This post is all about step **3.**, which is can be very graphically appreciated in the following gif:

 ![Long selection](../files/long_selection.gif)

+# Some solutions